 fc [-e ename] [-nlr ] [first [last]],

 a range of commands from first to last is selected from the last HISTSIZE commands that were typed at the terminal.
-The arguments first and last may be specified as a number or as a string.
+The arguments first and last can be specified as a number or as a string.
 A string is used to locate the most recent command starting with the given string.
 A negative number is used as an offset to the current command number.
-If the -l flag is selected, the commands are listed on standard output.
-Otherwise, the editor program -e name is invoked on a file containing these keyboard commands.
+If the –l flag is selected, the commands are listed on standard output.
+Otherwise, the editor program – e name is invoked on a file containing these keyboard commands.
 If ename is not supplied, then the value of the variable FCEDIT (default /bin/ed) is used as the editor.
 When editing is complete, the edited command(s) is executed.
-If last is not specified, it will be set to first.
-If first is not specified, the default is the previous command for editing and -16 for listing.
-The flag -r reverses the order of the commands and the flag -n suppresses command numbers when listing.
-(See ksh(1) for more about command line editing.)
+If last is not specified, it is set to first.
+If first is not specified, the default is the previous command for editing and −16 for listing.
+The flag –r reverses the order of the commands and the flag –n suppresses command numbers when listing.
+(See ksh88(1) for more about command line editing.)

 The text of the last HISTSIZE (default 128) commands entered from a terminal device is saved in a history file.
 The file $HOME/.sh_history is used if the HISTFILE variable is not set or if the file it names is not writable.
 A shell can access the commands of all interactive shells which use the same named HISTFILE.
 The special command fc is used to list or edit a portion of this file.
 The portion of the file to be edited or listed can be selected by number or by giving the first character or characters of the command.
 A single command or range of commands can be specified.
 If you do not specify an editor program as an argument to fc then the value of the variable FCEDIT is used.
 If FCEDIT is not defined then /bin/ed is used.
 The edited command(s) is printed and re-executed upon leaving the editor.
-The editor name - is used to skip the editing phase and to re-execute the command.
-In this case a substitution parameter of the form old=new can be used to modify the command before execution.
-For example, if r is aliased to ´fc -e - ´ then typing `r bad=good c' will re-execute the most recent command which starts with the letter c, replacing the first occurrence of the string bad with the string good.
+The editor name − is used to skip the editing phase and to re-execute the command.
+In this case a substitution parameter of the form old =new can be used to modify the command before execution.
+For example, if r is aliased to ´fc –e − ´ then typing `r bad=good c' re-executes the most recent command which starts with the letter c, replacing the first occurrence of the string bad with the string good.

 The following options are supported:

 Uses the editor named by editor to edit the commands.
 The editor string is a utility name, subject to search via the PATH variable.
-The value in the FCEDIT variable is used as a default when -e is not specified.
-If FCEDIT is null or unset, ed will be used as the editor.
+The value in the FCEDIT variable is used as a default when –e is not specified.
+If FCEDIT is null or unset, ed is used as the editor.

 Suppresses command numbers when listing with –l.